 STATEMENT: Marijuana is the most-used drug after alcohol and tobacco in the United States.
-According to SAMHSA data, in the past year, 4.2 million people ages 12 and up met criteria for a substance use disorder based on marijuana use.
+According to 2023 SAMHSA data, 19.2 million people aged 12 or older have a marijuana use disorder.

 Marijuana's immediate effects include distorted perception, difficulty with thinking and loss of motor coordination.
 Long-term use of the drug can contribute to respiratory infection, impaired memory, and exposure to cancer-causing compounds.
 Chronic use can also lead to compulsive vomiting, requiring medical visits and hospitalization for Cannabinoid Hyperemesis Syndrome.
 Heavy marijuana use in youth has also been linked to increased risk for developing mental illness and poorer cognitive functioning.